Info on Gifted & Talented

 Open doors for your child’s education—sign up for the Gifted & Talented (G&T) test!
 All NYC residents in pre-K through 2nd grade can take the test.

-For your child to take the test, submit the Request for Testing (RFT) form by Monday, November 13 one of two ways:
+For your child to take the test, submit the Request for Testing (RFT) form by DOE DEADLINE in one of two ways:

 - Online on our application site

 Gifted &Talented: Admissions Guidelines, Handbooks, and Request for Testing

 You can view and download digital versions of the G&T handbooks here.
 For more information, review the G&T Admissions Guidelines, which provide an overview of G&T admissions and highlights key dates and actions for schools.

 G&T Request for Testing (RFT): The G&T Request for Testing (RFT) period will open in early October; the deadline for submission is around November 2018.
 Families can submit a paper copy of the RFT at their school or at a Family Welcome Center, or submit the RFT online.